andreydro/movies-app/README.md

 Creating Movies App with Sinatra (Ruby)

-With this apllication your can add and delete movies, add infornation and watch information about movie you've just added.
+With this apllication your can add and delete movies, add infornation and straght away watch information about movie you've just added.